NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_IMPERATIVE_INTRO.md

 1. Start the API in debug mode with **Shift+Alt+D**.
 The process will start and will be listening for HTTP requests on port 8000.
 2. Open Postman and make a GET request to `http://localhost:8000/ships`.
 3. Verify that you receive the JSON representation of 12 ships in the response body and that the status code on the response is 200.
-4. Explore the code for the API, determine which types of requests that it appears to support and test each one to verify that they work.
+4. Open up the `json-server.py` module and explore the code for the API, determine which types of requests that it appears to support and test each one to verify that they work.

 ## Next Step